ananyaswadia/Pointers-In-CPP/README.md

 ## Algorithms
 ### Incrementing Data Types Using Pointers
+1. Initialization

+Declare and initialize variables of the following data types:

+int a

+float f

+double d

+char c

+bool b

+2. Pointer Assignment

+For each variable, declare a pointer of the corresponding type and assign it the memory address of that variable.

+int *aptr = &a;

+float *fptr = &f;

+double *dptr = &d;

+char *cptr = &c;

+bool *bptr = &b;

+3. Process and Display

+For each pointer (aptr, fptr, dptr, cptr, bptr):

+a.
+Print Initial Address: Display the current memory address stored in the pointer.

+b.
+Increment Pointer: Increment the pointer (pointer++).
+This advances the pointer's value by the size of the data type it points to (e.g., sizeof(int), sizeof(float), etc.).

+c.
+Print New Address: Display the new memory address now stored in the pointer to show the result of the increment.

+4. End
 ### Revering An Array
+1. Start.

+2. Initialize an integer array with elements {10, 20, 30, 40, 50}.

+3. Create a pointer and point it to the last element of the array (arr + 4).

+4. Print "Reversed array is:". using ---For i from 4 down to 0:

+5. Print the value pointed to by the pointer.

+6. Decrement the pointer to move to the previous element.

+7. End.
 ### Finding Difference Of Array Elements
+1. Start.

+2. Initialize an integer array A with {10, 20, 30, 40, 50}.

+3. Create pointer ap1 pointing to the 3rd element (A[2]).

+4. Create pointer ap2 pointing to the 5th element (A[4]).

+5. Calculate diff = *ap2 - *ap1.

+6. Display "Difference is:" followed by diff.

+7. End.
 ### Reading/Printing A String
+1. Start.

+2. Declare a character array str of size 20.

+3. Prompt the user to enter a string and store it in str.

+4. Initialize a pointer ptr to point to str.

+5. Print "String is:".

+6. While the character pointed to by ptr is not '\0' (null terminator):

+7. Print the character pointed to by ptr.

+8. Increment ptr to move to the next character.

+9. End.
 ## Conclusion
 We learnt the advantages and ways of using pointers in c++